arsalan-akhtar/sisl-GUI/README.md

 #### Install GUI dependencies

-Inside the environment, install the additional dependencies that the interface has:
+Inside your sisl environment, install the additional dependencies that the interface has:

 `pip install flask flask-restplus flask-cors`